 Encouraging wildlife in your garden

 You’ve probably heard that there’s a big push to halt the drastic decline in British wildlife.
-The recent launch of the People’s Manifesto for Wildlife lays out the practical steps we can all take to help halt destruction of species and habitats in Britain.
+The recent launch of the People’s Manifesto for Wildlife lays out the practical steps we can all take to help halt the destruction of species and habitats in Britain.

 You can read more and download the full manifesto, written by leading naturalist and TV presenter Chris Packham, here.